StreamNative CLI Tutorial

 mkdir snctl-getting-started && cd snctl-getting-started

-You need to create a service account with Super Admin access.
-Let's name it as snctl-super-admin.
-After creating the service account, download and save the OAuth2 credentials file.
-You will use these credentials to configure snctl to authenticate as snctl-super-admin when provisioning resources.
-Make sure to replace /path/to/oauth2-credentials-file.json with the actual path to your downloaded OAuth2 credentials file.
+You need to create a service account with Super Admin access in StreamNative Cloud Console.
+Let's name it snctl-super-admin.
+After creating the service account, download and save its OAuth2 credentials file (e.g., snctl-super-admin-credentials.json).

-After the service account is activated, you should see the following message:
+After the service account is activated, you should see a similar message:

 Logged in as snctl-super-admin@<your-org-id>.auth.streamnative.cloud.